I’m assuming almost anyone who reads my blog realizes that keeping a relatively neat, clean, and organized home is important to me.

 I know there is some controversy about using disinfectant wipes — but they are really a life-saver for me in the kitchen and bathrooms.

-I use Seventh Generation wipes (which I do think are safer for kids) and I feel really good about the fact that I can quickly wipe down toilet seats, sink handles, appliances, grimy counters, etc. and then toss the mess in the trash.
+I use Seventh Generation wipes (which I do think are safer for kids) and I feel really good about the fact that I can quickly wipe down toilet seats, sink handles, door knobs, light switch plates, appliance handles, grimy counters, etc. and then toss the mess in the trash.

 I don’t do this every day, but for quick clean-ups mid-week, these are awesome!